 Ashtanga is a highly structured dynamic form of practice.
 We will move through the sun salutations, standing poses, and many of the seated poses before taking a well deserved savasana.
 Ashtanga challenges us to work with best effort while respecting our limits, maintaining an attitude of contentment and gratitude for all we are capable of.
 What may appear as a purely athletic pursuit is in fact moving meditation with intense focus on breath.
 Be prepared to sweat as we build strength, flexibility and patient determination.

-Welcome Saturday morning with a slow building flow.
 Build heat and cultivate strength as you move through a thoughtfully sequenced and continuous flow.
 Ladder Flows combine the best from traditional Vinyasa and Hatha to create a fun strong practice!
 Beginning with a simple vinyasa, progressively difficult poses are added and held with each round.
 Linking breath and movement will create a moving meditation to clear your mind and challenge your body.

 Prana Yoga Flow is a Hatha yoga class with an emphasis on guided pranayama/breath work.
 By having a combined focus on breath and yoga postures, we allow ourselves to be fully present and achieve a state of mindfulness.
 We’ll explore various breathing exercises before moving into yoga asana flow.